voteliquid/blog/_posts/2016-10-13-dont-care-about-politics.md

 >
 > — William F. Buckley

 You could sort Americans into two groups: people who pay a lot of attention to politics, and those who don't.
-It seems like most people fall into the second group.
+Many people fall into the latter.

-[Liquid democracy](/2016/09/21/what-is-liquid-democracy/) is appealing to those who spend a lot of time following politics, but it's also easier for those who aren't all that involved.
+[Liquid democracy](/2016/09/21/what-is-liquid-democracy/) is appealing to those who spend a lot of time following politics, but it's also easier for those who don't want to be all that involved.

 ### "Rock The Vote"